pythonwithalex/Spring2015/week2/conditionals.md

   load(sunglasses,hat)
 ````

-You can use `elif` if you have code you want to run if True and then exits.
+You can use `elif` if you have code you want to run when a condition is true, but exit after the code runs.

 ````python